-All Trinity families & friends may purchase scrip.
-In this program you purchase gift cards from an amazing array of vendors including local grocery stores.
-100% of each card can be used for purchases.
+All Trinity families and friends may purchase scrip.
+In this program you purchase gift cards from an amazing array of vendors including local grocery stores -- 100% of each card can be used for purchases.
 If you buy a \$50.00 card you will have \$50.00 to spend.
 The vendors provide a percentage back to the school ranging from 1% to 5% or more!

-A family may open a scrip account to hold funds that will be used for the D.C. trip.
+A family may open a scrip account to hold funds that will be used for the 8th grade Washington D.C. trip or school tuition.
 Many families have paid for the entire trip using this method.
 For more information please contact the office.